zsparal/api-documentation/source/guides/mollie-components/overview.rst

 In most cases, your payment will not be completed immediately but will first require a 3-D Secure authentication by your customer.
-You should redirect your customer to the ``_links.checkout`` URL returned by the :doc:`Create Payment API </reference/v2/payments-api/create-payment>` or :doc:`Create Order API </reference/v2/orders-api/create-order>`.
+You should redirect your customer to the ``_links.checkout`` URL returned by the :doc:`/reference/v2/payments-api/create-payment` or :doc:`Create Order API </reference/v2/orders-api/create-order>`.

 .. code-block:: http
    :linenos: